 To create a meaningful iteration asking with the Software development cycles.
 The 4 major points created a way more transparency in the project approach for success.

-In the software development process rather than just told and processes, there is a need for Team Interaction.
+- Team Interaction: In the software development process, rather than just told and processes, there is a need for Team Interaction.
 That is when a project can lead to success in a very efficient way.

-Agile methodology is based on working on chunks called ” sprints”.
-This leads to a simplified approach to continues development.
+- Simplified Approach: Agile methodology is based on working on chunks called ” sprints”.
+This leads to a simplified approach to continuous development.

 12 Principles of Agile Manifesto

-The 12 principles of Agile Manifesto are as follows:
+The 12 Principles of the Agile Manifesto are as follows:

-2. Make changes whenever and wherever required even at the end of the development stage for any competitive changes.
+- Make changes whenever and wherever required, even at the end of the development stage for any competitive changes.